-We’ve all gone through most of 2020 now with video meetings taking the place of in-person connection.
+We’ve all gone through a year with video meetings taking the place of in-person connection.
 And Zoom fatigue is real.

 We get it: The last thing most people want to take on these days is one more Zoom call.